 So, you’re considering Invisalign clear aligners, or maybe you already have them.
 Congratulations on the first step of your journey to a straighter smile!
 Invisalign’s revolutionary technology has shaped modern orthodontics and remains one of the most effective and subtle options on the market.

-Invisalign exceeds traditional metal braces in many ways, but one of the most appealing ones is the ease with which it can be incorporated into your lifestyle.
-While traditional metal braces require changes to be made to your diet, your oral hygiene practices, and your participation in sports, among other things, Invisalign doesn’t have to impact any of these things.
-In fact, life with Invisalign is practically identical to life without Invisalign—except your teeth are getting straighter!
+Invisalign exceeds traditional metal braces in many ways, but one of the most appealing ways is the ease with which you can incorporate it into your lifestyle.
+While traditional metal braces require changes to your diet, your oral hygiene practices, and your participation in sports, among other things, Invisalign doesn’t have to impact any of these things.
+Life with Invisalign is practically identical to life without Invisalign—except your teeth are getting straighter!

 Your Invisalign clear aligners are very easy to remove and put back in.
 So when should you wear them, and when should you take them out?

 To work correctly and meet the timelines that your dentist has set for you, you will need to wear your aligners for 22-24 hours a day.
 That means that you should remove them only when eating, performing daily oral hygiene routines, or playing certain sports.

 Since the aligners don’t have the sharp metal brackets that traditional braces have, it is safe to play sports.
 You only need to remove Invisalign for physical activity if you play a sport that requires a mouthguard.
 Just pop the aligners out, put in your mouthguard, and play hard!
 When finished, your aligners can go back in.